ScottLogic/blog/_posts/2024-10-01-terraform-vs-cdk.md

 When attempting to deploy a 3rd environment, we hit the max number of ElasticIPs in the region (5) without even realising that we were deploying any.
 If you're reading carefully, you'll notice that the architecture is very similar to the one above used for our comparison, and be able to spot where Terraform creates the NAT Gateway, but not CDK...

-It's also worth mentioning that there is a way to code with CDK which avoids creating resources which aren't explicitly specified: L1 constructs, which are essentially basic cloudformation resources, translated into an easy to use coding language.
+It's also worth mentioning that there is a way to code with CDK which avoids creating resources which aren't explicitly specified: L1 constructs, which are essentially basic CloudFormation resources, translated into an easy to use coding language.
 The majority of our use of CDK on project was with L2 constructs (shown in the examples), which have this abstraction built in.
-I won't say anything further about different construct levels here, but you can find further information on the [CDK documentation](https://docs.aws.amazon.com/cdk/v2/guide/constructs.html#:~:text=Compared%20to%20L1%20constructs%2C%20L2%20constructs%20provide%20a,the%20boilerplate%20code%20and%20glue%20logic%20for%20you.)
+There is an alternative option of [L3 constructs](https://docs.aws.amazon.com/cdk/v2/guide/constructs.html#:~:text=Compared%20to%20L1%20constructs%2C%20L2%20constructs%20provide%20a,the%20boilerplate%20code%20and%20glue%20logic%20for%20you.), which abstract away resource creation even further, to the stage of creating complete application architectures.
+Much like the Terraform Registry, there is also the [CDK construct hub](https://constructs.dev/#:~:text=Construct%20Hub%20helps%20developers%20find) for community-written constructs.
+However from opinions I've heard so far, the Terraform module registry is much more favoured than the construct hub.

 The main difficulty I had with learning CDK was the lack of examples online.
 It has only been around since 2019, whereas Terraform was launched in 2014, meaning that the CDK documentation isn’t quite as clear, there are fewer code examples, and still has the odd bug (the one we came across required cancelling and rerunning `cdk deploy` if using `addAsgCapacityProvider`).